IC 260 - Elliptical Galaxy in Perseus

 Apparent size of IC 260The following table reports IC 260 apparent angular size.
 The green area displayed on top of the DSS2 image of IC 260 is a visual representation of it.

 The image below is a photograph of IC 260 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-IC 260 - Elliptical Galaxy morphological classification
+IC 260 - Elliptical Galaxy in Perseus morphological classification

 Celestial coordinates and finder chart of IC 260